google/tracing-framework/docs/options.md

 opened in a new window.
 * `remote`: If set, `wtf.hud.app.endpoint` is a `host:port` of a target HTTP server that will listen for POSTs.

+## Remote Control

+A page can be connected to a remote server for control via the `wtf.remote.connect` method.
+This allows for snapshotting of instances running inside of VMs or over the network that otherwise cannot run a WTF UI or save files (such as iOS/Android).

+### wtf.remote.target

+The target URI to connect to.
+This must be set.
+The wtf-controller server will list its URL on startup and that value should be used.
+Example: `ws://localhost:8084`

 ## App

 App options are only used by the app UI.
 They can be specified to the